Pigs join Farfield Farm

 Through keeping the pigs, the children will learn more about the provenance of their food and issues around animal welfare.
 We will be investing in information boards for outside the enclosure.
 The pigs will not be pets and will only be with us for 9 months.
 The pigs will have a life twice as long as modern commercially-reared breeds and will have a truly free range life.

 Children will go into the enclosures during farming sessions if they wish (and whilst the pigs are small).
-They will feed the pigs and can stroke their backs.
 Everyone must keep their hands away from the pigs’ snout and mouth.
 If a person touches the pigs, they should use the hand-wash on the fence to sterilise their hands on the way out.
 Children don’t need to use the handwash if they haven’t touched the pigs.

 Families are very welcome to go into the viewing area before or after school, but please DO NOT feed the pigs anything at that time.
 Juniors can go into the viewing area at playtime but, again, should not feed the pigs.